 Rarely, cellulitis or skin discoloration overlying a fluctuant mass might be the presenting finding in tuberculosis of the superficial lymph nodes, often referred to as scrofula, the most common form of extrapulmonary tuberculosis in children.
 The tonsillar, anterior cervical, submandibular, and supraclavicular nodes become involved secondary to extension of a primary lesion of the upper lung fields or abdomen.
 The nodes usually enlarge gradually in the early stages of lymph node disease.
 They are firm (but not hard), discrete, and nontender.
 The nodes often feel fixed to underlying or overlying tissue.
 Disease is most often unilateral, but bilateral involvement may occur because of the crossover drainage patterns of lymphatic vessels in the chest and lower neck.

 1. A 14 yo female presents with an abscess formation in her left axilla.
 She was placed on antibiotics 2 days prior to admission by her PMD.
 The lesion is 5 cm in diameter, erythematous, tender to palpation and fluctuant on exam.
-She is nontoxic appearing and her vital signs are stable.
+She is nontoxic appearing and her vital signs are normal.
 The next appropriate management step is:

 . . . . . a.
 IV antibiotics